The Heart of Jade

 The Heart of Jade (El corazón de piedra verde) is a novel by Spanish author Salvador de Madariaga, first published in 1942.
-It is widely regarded as an exceptional example of modern Spanish-language literature.
+It is a Historical novel set in Spain and Mexico during the sixteenth century, and features both fictional and historical characters.

+The novel was intended as the first of five that would track the creation of modern Mexico through the descendants of its characters Alonso and Xuchitl, with each novel covering a century from the sixteenth to the twentieth.
+Only four novels were finished before Salvador de Madariaga died.

+The novel contains a great deal of geographical, political and religious references and historical data, drawing on de Madariaga's own scholarship, and also that of other authors, including Bernal Díaz del Castillo and his book Verdadera Historia de la Conquista de la Nueva España (in English, "True History of the Conquest of New Spain").

 Plot summary

-The book is a work of historical fiction set in the late pre-Columbian age in Mexico City and depicts the daily life of the ancient Aztec people, both the commoners (servants, traders and warriors) and the upper classes (priests, nobles, and government officials).
-The "Mexican" section contains a great deal of Mexican symbolism, geographical, political and religious references and historical data taken from various authors like Bernal Díaz del Castillo and his book Verdadera Historia de la Conquista de la Nueva España (in English, "True History of the Conquest of New Spain").
+The novel begins in the late pre-Columbian age.
+The Mexican strand depicts the daily life of the ancient Aztec people, both commoners (servants, traders and warriors) and the upper classes (priests, nobles, and government officials).

 The novel also recounts the history and development of the Manriques, a family of Spanish nobles, and details aspects of life in 15th-century Spain.
 The Manrique family lives through major historical events, such as the reconquest of Spain by Ferdinand II of Aragon and Isabella I of Castile, the expulsion of the Jews from Spain in 1492, the reception of Christopher Columbus twice at Torremala (the Family Settlement), news of the discovery of the Americas and the relationship between the family of Hernán Cortés and the Manriques.

 The two stories eventually merge with the meeting of the two main characters, Alonso Manrique and Xuchitl (the daughter of King Nezahualpilli of Texcoco, one of the three allied kingdoms that Cortés found at the time of his arrival).
 As Cortés approaches the great city of Tenochtitlan, the Mexican natives line the city's main causeway.
 Xuchitl is among the gathered crowds, and sees Alonso Manrique there for the first time.
-The Mexican set of characters struggles with love, pain, pride, and hate with the Spanish group of characters during the conquest of Mexico (1519–1521) by Hernán Cortés, the fall and complete destruction of Tenochtitlan and its satellite kingdoms, and the emergence of a new nation, New Spain (now modern Mexico) out of the meeting of two great cultures: the Spanish heritage (with old Visigoth, Jewish, Moorish, and Catholic roots) and the ancient native Mexican traditions (like the Olmecs, Mayans, and Toltecs).
+The Mexican characters struggle with love, pain, pride, and hate with the Spanish group of characters as the conquest proceeds.